swcarpentry/DEPRECATED-boot-camps/2a-PythonVariables/1.md

 * * * * *

-**Presented By: Joshua R. Smith**
+**Presented By: Will Trimble**

-**Based on Lecture Materials By: Milad Fatenejad with contributions from Katy Huff, Tommy Guy and Many More**
+**Forked from lecture by Joshua R. Smith, based on Lecture Materials By: Milad Fatenejad with contributions from Katy Huff, Tommy Guy and Many More**

 ## Introduction
-In this lecture, i'm going to talk about programming; specifically the python programming language.
-In order to do the examples, we are going to have to use an environment called iPython which I'll also talk about.
+This lecture is on basic programming in python.
+In order to do the examples, we are going to use an environment called iPython notebook.
 I expect this lecture to be interactive, so stop me at any point if you have questions.
-Finally, I want everyone to understand that fundamentally computing is about people.
-The correct power dynamic is that people are the mastes and the machines are servants.
-The machines are there to make our lives easier.
-Programming is an act of written communication between people across time and space.
-Computers are just the medium.
+The correct power dynamic is that people are the masters and the machines are servants.
+The computer is a hammer; it exists to help us get things done.
+We can hammer nails with the handle, with the claw of the hammer; some of us even hammer nails with bricks.
+But when you learn what part of the hammer works best with nails, and have some experience swinging it, you spend less time worrying about the hammering and more time worrying about your furniture.

 So now would be a good time to roll out [PEP 20, The Zen of Python] (http://www.python.org/dev/peps/pep-0020/)